robmarkcole/Useful-python/Prophet/README.md

 * https://facebook.github.io/prophet/
 * Used by [AWS Forecast](https://aws.amazon.com/forecast/) and available [in Mode](https://mode.com/notebooks/)
 * Installation: On Mac use `conda install -c conda-forge fbprophet`
+* With pip Pystan installs ok, but fbprophet usually fails.
+Use conda

 ## Model
 * Time series forecasting with seasonality - model effects of holidays etc. [Read the paper](https://peerj.com/preprints/3190/)